segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3233.9466265504175!2d-78.6178646246554!3d35.85031227253312!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89ac5953ff807e97%3A0x3551e235dc60adf2!2sMorning%20Rolls!5e0!3m2!1sen!2sus!4v1738376503197!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen="" referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Hereghty Heavenly Delicious

-Truly heavenly.
-The roll is large, the icing is abundant, and the texture is phenomenal—flaky like a croissant but structured enough to maintain integrity.
-Sweet but not overwhelmingly so.
-It tastes just as good warm as it does cold, which is a rare achievement in the cinnamon roll world.
-Before I tried [_The Market Bakery_](#the-market-bakery), this was my undisputed #1 in Raleigh.
-Worth a visit—not just for the cinnamon roll, but for the atmosphere.
-I spent a few hours here working on my laptop, then reading, pondering, moseying may way towards the New Year.
-The space has a calming presence—cozy, with dim, warm lighting and compact seating that feels snug rather than cramped.
-A great spot all around!

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3235.38558041476!2d-78.66322062465716!3d35.81501437254449!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89acf6011a8b4b63%3A0x2120ec91478b9410!2sHereghty%20Heavenly%20Delicious!5e0!3m2!1sen!2sus!4v1738372147121!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Boulted Bread

 I don't know if this is a consistent thing, but on the day I visited, they didn't have a proper cinnamon roll.
 What they did have was a morning bun—close, but not the same.
 As you might have gathered from the sheer existence of this blog post, I'm a bit of a stickler when it comes to cinnamon rolls, particularly the accuracy of the nomenclature surrounding their identification.